 VoIP Experts offer a flexible and affordable approach to business communications.

-Our VOIP services enables organizations to carry out call parking throughout their call centre.
-Call parking is a method of putting callers on hold so that any team member in your organization can take their call.
+Our VoIP services enables organisations to carry out call parking throughout their call centre.
+Call parking is a method of putting callers on hold so that any team member in your organisation can take their call.

-In this article we will explain how call parking works, how to use it, and the benefits it brings to an organization.
+In this article we will explain how call parking works, how to use it, and the benefits it brings to an organisation.

 How Does Call Parking Work?

 When a person calls a business they can be put into Call Park through a pre-programmed button or a special sequence of buttons.
 The call is transferred to an unused number and put on hold, compared to being transferred to a direct line.
 When a team member becomes available they can then go to that line or channel and manage the call from there.

 Difference Between Call Park and Call Transfer